ochairo/vanillante/README.md

 It is Architecture-Agnostic, but follows key principles including separation of concerns,
 SOLID principles, atomic design, software design patterns and readable code.

-This ensures that the application will be easy to maintain, scale, modify and enables integrations of architectures.
+This ensures that the application will be easy to maintain, scale and modify, enabling integrations of architectures.

 ![architecture](docs/images/architecture.png)